volkerdobler/insertnums/README.md

 But the standard behaviour can be changed anytime, as a pop-up window shows up after pressing `CTRL ALT DOT`.

-If you want to start with the integer 10 instead of 1 at the same cursors, you can do:
+If you want to start with the integer 10 instead of 1, you can do:
 `CTRL ALT DOT` and type 10 in the pop-up and press `RETURN` and the result will be:

 ```
 10
 11